nasa/nos3/docs/wiki/Scenario_Patching.md

 ![RTS006 Before Edits](./_static/scenario_patching/rts006_pre_edits.png)
  * Edit this to send NOOP commands to the sample simulator three times, once every five seconds, until it looks something like the following:
 ![RTS006 Edited](./_static/scenario_patching/rts006_edited.png)
+ * Also include `#include "sample_app.h"` at the top, or there will be a compiler error.

 In a real scenario, nothing would be pushed directly to the spacecraft without first being tested.
 We will do this in NOS3 by running the typical sequence of commands:
  * `make clean && make`